SuprGames/wireguard-install/README.md

 # WireGuard installer

-**ALL CREDIT OF THIS SCRIPT GOES TO AngryStan, I just Forked to ease the deployment inside EC2 Linux Boxes to create a VPN Host**
+**Disclaimer**: All credit for this script goes to AngryStan, I just Forked to ease the deployment inside EC2 Linux Boxes to create a VPN Host.

 **This project is a bash script that aims to setup a [WireGuard](https://www.wireguard.com/) VPN on a EC2 Linux box, as easily as possible!**